bettercap/website/content/modules/wifi/_index.md

 - perform deauthentication attacks on connected client stations
 - perform [RSN PMKID based](https://www.evilsocket.net/2019/02/13/Pwning-WiFi-networks-with-bettercap-and-the-PMKID-client-less-attack/) clientless attacks on vulnerable access points
 - *automatically sniff and save key material* either from complete WPA/WPA2 handshakes or PMKID packets.
-- send spoofed management beacons to create fake access points.
+- send spoofed management beacons to create fake access points or fake client probes.

 {{% notice note %}}
 The interface only needs to support monitor mode and packet injection, it'll be bettercap itself to switch it to the right mode, just make sure there aren't other processes using the same wifi interface.